copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

 | **API Keys**                       | Same as mTLS but with API key<br/>Legacy / simple | ❌ No                                         | ✔ OK        | ❌ No                 |
 | **Internal Headers / Cookies**     | Service mesh                                      | Optional (propagated)                        | ✔ Yes       | ❌ No                 |

-Below is an example sequence diagram illustrating the OIDC Authorization Code Flow with BFF pattern and session cookies, including the use of refresh tokens to obtain access tokens for multiple downstream APIs.

 **OIDC Authorization Code Flow with stateful BFF pattern and refresh token grant for multiple Downstream APIs (API-1 and API-2):**

 !!! note "the BFF flow could have many variations, below diagram is one of them"